itismouad/sdcnd_traffic_sign_classifier/writeup.md

 ![alt text][demo_original]

-The quality of the pictures are very variable : pictures are not all centered, they do nor have the same brightness, they do not have the same quality, etc.
+The quality of the pictures are very variable : pictures are not all centered, they do not have the same brightness, they do not have the same quality, etc.

 Moreover, if we look at the distribution of the classes, we realize that our dataset is extremly imbalanced.
-Some of the classes have nearly 7x as much training examples as the least  represented class.
+Some of the classes have nearly seven times as much training examples as the least  represented class.
 We will fix this issue later by performing dataset augmentation but let's focus on the pre-processing steps for now.

 ![alt text][original_dataset_dist]